Truck Accident Lawyer

 Determining Responsibility in a Truck Accident

 When a truck accident occurs and there are injuries, damages, and or losses, multiple parties may be held legally responsible.
-These parties include truck drivers, truck owners and companies, rental companies, shippers, and truck, trailer, and parts manufacturers.
+These parties include truck drivers, owners and companies, rental companies, shippers, and big rig, trailer, and parts manufacturers.